 To work with Professional Apps, you need to be familiar with modern patterns and workflows like: file system abstraction, caching, Git, Composer.
 If that matches your skill set, then the good news is: We offer the perfect infrastructure for you.

 It's less a question of application type and more a question of underlying frameworks/CMS.
 Not all are up2date in terms of modern PHP development.
 Some do not support storage abstraction, others are hard to combine with Git-only deployment.
 Either way: Most maintained frameworks/CMS are moving towards support of 12-factor environments, so that developers using them can leverage truly scalable infrastructures as well.
-To name a few of those framework/CMS which are easily usable:
+To name a few of those frameworks/CMS which are easily usable:

 - Laravel (since 5.0)